 Surge and Challenge obtain a significant amount of their products from manufacturers in Asia.
-In Fiscal 2020 and Fiscal 2019, Challenge purchased approximately 86% and 76%, respectively, of its products overseas as a result of Challenge's introduction of new product lines.
-Of the total goods purchased by Surge and Challenge in Fiscal 2020, those foreign manufactured products were supplied from manufacturers in Taiwan (45%), Hong Kong (16%), elsewhere in Asia (34%) and overseas outside of Asia (less than 1%).
+Of the total goods purchased by Surge and Challenge in Fiscal 2021, those foreign manufactured products were supplied from manufacturers in Taiwan (42%), Hong Kong (14%), elsewhere in Asia (39%) and overseas outside of Asia (less than 1%).
 The Company purchases its products from approximately sixteen different manufacturers.
 The pandemic has had an effect on the Company getting inventory from their suppliers.
 If this would continue, our business could be adversely affected